Vietnam.vn - Nền tảng quảng bá Việt Nam

 Serbian residents in Kosovo boycotted the April local elections in the breakaway northern region, which allowed Albanian officials to control local councils despite voter turnout of less than 3.5%.

-The Serbian community in the breakaway region also demanded the withdrawal of Kosovo special police, as well as the Albanian mayor whom they did not consider representative of their ethnic group.
+The Serbian community in the breakaway region also demanded the withdrawal of the Kosovo special police, as well as the Albanian mayor whom they did not consider representative of their ethnic group.

 Location of Kosovo and Serbia.
 Graphic: Britannica